TechnicalPursuit/TIBET-Examples/pizza/README.md

-In addition to auto-loading plugins, routes, and mocks, the TDS optionally observes all assets vended to the client and notifies the client of any edits you make within your source tree.
+In addition to auto-loading plugins, routes, and mocks, the TDS optionally observes all assets vended to the client and notifies the client of any edits you make to those assets.

 Asset observation is provided by the TDS's `watch` plugin.
 When `NODE_ENV` is `development` the `watch` plugin is automatically loaded.